ExitValue.ai

 What multiple do ambulatory surgery centers sell for?

-Single-specialty single-center ASCs typically sell at 5-7x EBITDA.
-Multi-specialty single-center ASCs sell at 7-9x EBITDA.
-Multi-center platforms (2-10 centers) trade at 8-12x EBITDA.
-Large PE-backed platforms (USPI, SCA, Surgery Partners) trade at 10-14x EBITDA.
-The median EV/EBITDA across recent ASC transactions in our database is 8.4x.
+Single-specialty single-center ASCs typically sell at platform-tier earnings multiples.
+Multi-specialty single-center ASCs sell at platform-tier earnings multiples.
+Multi-center platforms (2-10 centers) trade at platform-tier earnings multiples.
+Large PE-backed platforms (USPI, SCA, Surgery Partners) trade at platform-tier earnings multiples.
+The median earnings multiple across recent ASC transactions in our database is 8.4x.

 Who are the most active ASC acquirers?